guil95/grpc-bidirectional-stream-example/README.md

 # grpc-bidirectional-stream-example
-Chat using bidirectional stream for grpc
+Chat using bidirectional stream with grpc